open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

   for (let i = 0; i <= Math.floor(Math.random() * 40000000); i += 1) {
     // empty
   }

-  span.end();
+  // Make sure to end this child span!
+If you don't,
+  // it will continue to track work beyond 'doWork'! span.end();
 }

-// Be sure to end the span.
+// Be sure to end the parent span. parentSpan.end();
-parentSpan.end();
 ```

-Invoking your application once again will give you a list of traces being exported.
+If you run the application again, you'll see the parent span and then a span for each call to `doWork`, each listing `parentSpan`'s ID as its `parentId`.

 ## Get the current span